 How many times have you used two cups of a carton of broth in a recipe to have it sit in the refrigerator for the next year?
 That was the case for me until I realized broth is a flavorful substitute for oil when sautéing vegetables or meat.
 Reduced waste, great taste.
 Win, win.

-Share your healthiest cooking tips with us in the comments section.
-Be sure to unlock a coupon to use on your next Luvo purchase and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.
+Share your healthiest cooking tips with us in the comments section and be sure to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.